L400-RTI/Training-material/modules/05 - Data modelling.md

 ##### 1. Datatypes

-Datatypes in Microsoft Fabric RTI are foundational to data modeling.
+Datatypes in Microsoft Fabric Real-Time Intelligence are foundational to data modeling.
 They define not only how data is stored and queried in KQL-based services like Eventhouse, but also how efficiently that data is joined, filtered, compressed, and consumed downstream (e.g., in Power BI).
 From an architectural perspective, datatypes:

 - Determine compression strategy and extent shaping, impacting storage efficiency and query scan times.
 - Affect join behavior and broadcast strategies in large distributed queries.
 - Shape the semantic layer compatibility, especially for time-based models and dynamic data.
 - Influence update policy and materialized view design, since transformations must respect and preserve type semantics.

-In Real-Time Intelligence solutions, incorrect or inconsistent type usage - particularly with `datetime`, `timespan`, or `dynamic` can lead to performance degradation, broken filters in Power BI, and failed ingestion operations.
+In Real-Time Intelligence solutions, incorrect or inconsistent type usage - paReal-Time Intelligencecularly with `datetime`, `timespan`, or `dynamic` can lead to performance degradation, broken filters in Power BI, and failed ingestion operations.

 ##### 2. Update Policies